What Is A Timeshare And How Does It Work?

 A timeshare presentation, also sometimes called a discovery tour, allows you to learn about timeshare opportunities with a representative.

 Timeshare presentations often exchange your commitment with a perk, such as a free gift or a discounted hotel stay.
-If you don't fulfill all the requirements to get the deal, such as meet specific age requirements or bringing your spouse, you could forfeit the timeshare or have to pay full price instead of getting the deal being offered.
+If you don't fulfill all the requirements to get the deal, such as meeting specific age requirements or bringing your spouse, you could forfeit the timeshare or have to pay full price instead of getting the deal being offered.

 Timeshare Secondary Market